snvlab18/phage_like_plasmids_project_2020/read_me.txt

 Supplementary Table S2
 4_3_TableS2_lists_of_ARGs.py
  - remove overlapping ARGs from the report
- - color the table manually
+Сolor the Table S2 manually